devleaks/cockpitdecks-docs/docs/Button.md

 # Button Activation

-(In the picture above, this refer to the green part of the definition.)
+(In the *Anatomy of a Button* above, this refer to the green part of the definition.)

 The `type` attribute of a button determine [[Button Activation|how the button will behave]], what it will do when pressed, turned or slid.